kni-neu/homework-3/README.md

 * `assignment3-questions.pdf` - These are the questions for the assignment.

 ## Submission Guidelines

+Please review the instructions from the [homework website](https://course.ccs.neu.edu/cs6220/homework-3/).

 At the end of this assignment, your submission will point to a repository, where the following files will be reviewed and subsequently graded: